Rise Up Grantees

 The LUNAR Collective cultivates connection, belonging and visibility for Asian American Jews, through intersectional community programming and authentic media storytelling.
 They originally launched in 2021 as LUNAR: The Jewish-Asian Film Project, an award-winning film series featuring 23 Asian American Jewish young adults in nuanced, unscripted conversation.
 After amassing a rapidly-growing, diverse community of Asian American Jews, they are now re-emerging as The LUNAR Collective, a space for learning, healing, expression, solidarity, and joy.

 Communal Immersive Learning Experiment to Center Feminism

 A community-led spiritually-grounded space for learning.
 It is founded on the knowing that collective patterns govern all interactions (between and within people) and that it is by understanding those processes more deeply that they are eventually transformed.
-We see our work as rooted in Jewish wisdom and ground our learning in the holiday of Shavout.
+They see their work as rooted in Jewish wisdom.

 Adapted from the traditional Yeshiva-based model, the Kollel convenes a cohort of embodied Jewish teachers and practitioners for learning and collaboration to uplift and strengthen the work (and network) of embodied Jewish practice and somatic leadership.
 Emphasis will be placed on work centered around justice, equity, anti-racism, and ancestral trauma and healing, with priority involvement given to Jews of Color and other participants of historically marginalized backgrounds.